Use canvas templates

 Template problems

-If Save as template is missing, check whether you are a guest, whether you have edit permission, whether the canvas is a freeform whiteboard, whether the workspace has template creation enabled, and whether the current context supports saving.
+Save as template is missing.
+Check whether you are a guest, whether you have edit permission, whether the canvas is a freeform whiteboard, whether the workspace has template creation enabled, and whether the current context supports saving.

-Related articles
+Related guides

 - Create a canvas